satishgunjal/satishgunjal.github.io/_posts/framework/2020-06-09-Agile_Scrum_Framework.md

 * Scrum removes the analysis-paralysis and gets teams focused on delivering the highest customer value every Sprint.
 * Scrum increases the decision-making speed by empowering the Scrum Team

+# Feature, User Stories and Tasks

+In Agile project execution, **tasks, user stories, and features** represent different levels of work breakdown to help teams manage and deliver value incrementally.

+**1. Features:**

+* **What they are:** High-level functionalities or capabilities that deliver value to the user.
+* **Example:** In an e-commerce application, a feature could be "Product Search" or "Shopping Cart".
+* **Purpose:** Features define the overall scope of the project and guide development efforts.

+**2. User Stories:**

+* **What they are:** Short, simple descriptions of a specific functionality from the user's perspective.
+They typically follow the format: "As a [user role], I want to [do something] so that [achieve some benefit]".
+* **Example:** "As a customer, I want to search for products by keyword so that I can find what I'm looking for quickly."
+* **Purpose:** User stories capture user needs, provide context for development, and form the basis for estimating and prioritizing work.

+**3. Tasks:**

+* **What they are:** Specific actions or activities required to complete a user story.
+* **Example:** "Design the search interface", "Implement the search algorithm", "Write unit tests".
+* **Purpose:** Tasks break down user stories into smaller, manageable units of work that can be assigned to team members and tracked.

+**Key Relationships:**

+* **Features are broken down into User Stories.** A single feature often encompasses multiple user stories, each representing a different aspect of the functionality.
+* **User Stories are broken down into Tasks.** Each user story is further decomposed into specific tasks that need to be completed to deliver the desired functionality.

+**In summary:**

+* Features describe the "what" of the project.
+* User Stories explain the "why" from the user's point of view.
+* Tasks detail the "how" of implementing the user stories.

+This hierarchical structure helps Agile teams prioritize work, ensure user needs are met, and track progress towards delivering valuable features incrementally.

+During sprint planning in Agile, tasks are assigned to individual developers or pairs of developers.

+Here's a quick breakdown of how it works:

+1. **User Story Selection:** The team selects the user stories they aim to complete during the sprint, based on priority and capacity.
+2. **Task Breakdown:** Each selected user story is then further broken down into specific tasks, outlining the concrete steps needed to implement the story.
+3. **Task Assignment:**  Team members volunteer or are assigned tasks based on their skills, expertise, and workload.
+4. **Estimation:**  The team collaboratively estimates the effort required for each task, often using techniques like story points or time estimates.
+5. **Commitment:** The team commits to completing the selected user stories and their associated tasks within the sprint timeframe.

+Remember, though, that Agile emphasizes flexibility.
+While tasks are assigned during planning, the team should be open to adapting and adjusting as needed throughout the sprint to ensure successful delivery.